WebsecLabs/sql-injection-knowledge-base/src/content/oracle/database-credentials.md

 SELECT name, password, spare4 FROM sys.user$ WHERE password IS NOT NULL;

 -- Oracle 12c and later (advanced encryption)
-SELECT name, password versions_pw, spare4 pw12c FROM sys.user$ WHERE password IS NOT NULL;
+SELECT name, password AS versions_pw, spare4 AS pw12c FROM sys.user$ WHERE password IS NOT NULL;
 ```

 ### SQL Injection Examples